jihyunkim94-lab/jihyunkim94-lab.github.io/_pages/research.md

 <div class="rs-prose">
   <h2 class="rs-sec first">Vision</h2>
-  <p class="rs-lede">Computing is spreading from the Internet of Things toward an Internet of Everything, and silicon cannot follow it everywhere.
+  <p>Computing is spreading from the Internet of Things toward an Internet of Everything, and silicon cannot follow it everywhere.
 A silicon chip takes a long time and enormous cost to bring into production, and it has to be built on a rigid surface &mdash; a poor fit for surfaces that bend, or for devices meant to be ubiquitous, item-level consumer electronics.</p>
-  <p>We build the technology that fills that gap: low-cost, high-performance electronics and intelligent sensors that can be made quickly, over large areas, and on almost any surface.
+  <p class="rs-lede">We build the technology that fills that gap: low-cost, high-performance electronics and intelligent sensors that can be made quickly, over large areas, and on almost any surface.
 Our approach starts with the material and works upward, in three stages.</p>

   <h2 class="rs-sec"><span class="num">01</span>Design the material</h2>
   <figure class="rs-fig">